 Ed Cheng is the creator and host of the Excited Utterance podcast.
-He is Professor of Law at Vanderbilt Law School.
+He holds the Hess Chair in Law at Vanderbilt Law School.
 His scholarship focuses on scientific and expert evidence, and the interaction of law and statistics.
-He teaches evidence, torts, and a statistics class for lawyers.
+He teaches evidence, torts, and a seminar on scientific evidence.
 Outside of law, Ed enjoys rock climbing, soccer, and native plant gardening.

 g. alexander nunn

 Alex Nunn is associate producer of Excited Utterance and an occasional guest host of the podcast (including the Summer 2018 season).
 Starting in 2019-20, Alex will be Assistant Professor of Law at the University of Arkansas School of Law, where he is currently a visiting assistant professor.
 Alex is also a PhD student at Yale Law School.
 Alex clerked for Judge Karen LeCraft Henderson of the U.S. Court of Appeals for the D.C.
 Circuit, and was editor-in-chief of the Vanderbilt Law Review.

 Grace DePietro is the audio production editor of Excited Utterance.
 She is a sophomore in the School of Engineering at Vanderbilt University, studying Electrical Engineering and Computer Science.
 Grace enjoys performing improv and crafting.

 Sforzando Designs is a Nashville-based web design company focused on getting you a website.
 No fancy tricks.
 No fancy fees.
 We bring out the best in your work and give you a professional-caliber website you can manage yourself.

 Margo Wilkinson Smith